usama-baloch/LungCancer_Problem/README.md

 If it is benign then there is no cancer but if it is malignant then it is.
 A small tumor in the lung (just a few millimeters wide) is called a nodule.
 40% of lung nodules turn out to be malignant.

+#### In-depth details of Dataset:

+-> The CT Files have two files, one is .mhd file which contains the metadata of the image and one is .raw file containing the raw bytes that make up the 3D Array.

+-> Each File name starts with a unique series UID (the name comes from the DICOM) for the CT scan.
+For example, for series 1.2.3 the two files would be
+1.2.3.mhd, 1.2.3.raw.

+-> The candidates.csv file contains information about all lumps that potentially look like nodules, whether those lumps are malignant, benign tumors, or something else altogether.

+-> So we have 551,000 lines, each with a series-uid (which we’ll call series_uid in the code), some (X,Y,Z) coordinates, and a class column that corresponds to the nodule status (it’s a Boolean value: 0 for a candidate that is not an actual nodule, and 1 for a candidate that is a nodule, either malignant or benign).
+We have 1,351 candidates flagged as actual nodules.

+-> The annotations.csv file contains information about some of the candidates that have been flagged as nodules.
+We have size information for about 1,200 nodules.
+This is useful since we can use it to make sure our training and validation data includes a representative spread of nodule sizes.
+Without this, it’s possible that our validation set could end up with only extreme values, making it seem as though our model is underperforming